celerity/celerity-runtime/examples/wave_sim/README.md

 ## Plotting the output using GNUPlot

-This requires `ruby` and the following gems: `gnuplot`, `parallel`, `rmagick`.
+This requires `ruby` and the following gems: `gnuplot` and `parallel`.

-To produce a series of images from the generated CSV data run `plot.rb wave_sim_result.csv`.
+It also requires `ffmpeg` to be present in the `$PATH`.

-To combine the images into an animated GIF, run `animate.rb` in the same directory.
+To produce an animated plot from the generated binary data run `ruby plot.rb`.
+This will generate a `wave_sim.mp4` file using the VP9 codec.